Published: October 2019 | Report Code: 10575 | Available Format: PDF | Pages: 136

-The blooming travel and tourism industry across the world is acting as the biggest growth driver for the global car rental market.
-According to the World Travel and Tourism Council (WTTC), in 2018, the global travel and tourism industry witnessed a growth of 3.9% over the previous year, which is higher than the total global GDP growth of 3.2%.
+The growing travel and tourism industry has become a vital catalyst for the growth of the market worldwide.
+The World Travel and Tourism Council (WTTC) states that in 2018, the global travel and tourism sector observed a growth of 3.9% from 2017, which was greater than the global gross domestic product (GDP) growth rate of 3.2% in the corresponding year.

-The car rental market is highly scattered, with huge number of organized and unorganized players operating in the market.
-The necessity to shift from the unorganized to the organized sector has given rise to the emergence of the online or digital car rental system, which generates great opportunities for the existing and emerging players in the market.
+The car rental market is highly fragmented with the presence of a large number of organized and unorganized players.
+However, the growing necessity to switch from the unorganized to the organized sector has led to the emergence of the digital or online car rental system, which is further expanding the growth opportunities for the emerging and existing players in the market.

 The car rental market is consolidated in nature with just three companies accounting for over half of the market share.
 Enterprise Holdings Inc. was the market leader in the global car rental market, with 30.6% share in 2018.
 The company is presently operating in over 100 countries across North America, Central America, South America, Europe, the Caribbean and parts of Middle East and APAC.
 The other two dominant players in the global car rental market are Hertz Global Holdings Inc., and Avis Budget Group Inc.

 The other major players operating in the market includes Europcar Mobility Group S.A., Sixt SE, and Localiza Rent a Car SA.

 In recent years, major players in the car rental market have taken several strategic measures such as new service launches and partnerships to gain a competitive edge in the industry.
 For instance, in April 2019, Enterprise Holdings Inc. announced to launch its own car subscription service.
 Under this service, the customers are required to pay monthly fees to select from six different vehicle classes — small and mid-sized Sports Utility Vehicle (SUVs), full-size and premium sedans, and small and medium-sized trucks.